Brompton, South Australia: Roads

 Brompton is primarily serviced by Torrens Road, which connects the suburb to Adelaide city centre.

 Hawker Street cuts through the centre of the suburb.
+Prior to 1956, a tram operated down Hawker street, connecting to the Cheltenham races and Croydon cinema.
+In the 1980s Hawker street had fallen into such a poor state it was considered the worst street in Adelaide.

 Many of the local streets were established in the 19th century.
 Consequently, roadways tend to be narrow and, with a small volume of traffic, quiet.

 Public transport

 Brompton is serviced by public transport run by the Adelaide Metro.

 Trains

 There is no train stop in Ridleyton but the Grange and Outer Harbor railway lines pass nearby.
 The closest station is Bowden.
 On the Gawler railway line the closest station is Ovingham.

 Buses

 The suburb is serviced by the following bus routes: